johnverbiest/Blog/_posts/2019-06-16-maintainable-unit-testing.md

 // Fluff omitted
 ```

 When you want to implement the new feature, however, you need to add a new dependency in the constructor of the Class, and now TDD Hell emerges.
-Instantly you have all your old tests broken, and you can start fixing this one by one.
-Fixing all your tests is a tedious, dangerous, and above all boring job.
+Instantly you have all your old tests broken, and you can start fixing these one by one.
+Fixing all your tests is a tedious, dangerous, and, above all, boring job.
 We're developers: we don't like boring work.
 We need to address this.

 ## Issue 2: Focus on what matters